 Kuala Lumpur is not an instant charmer.
-Dirty, smelly, hot and (sometimes) smoggy, it seemed to be relegated to just a transit hub to other destinations.
-But wait – this is not negative review.
-The opposite in fact.
-I love KL for many reasons!
-You’ll discover the food, and the friendly people, and the night … More Why Kuala Lumpur might be my favourite transit city
+Dirty, smelly, hot and (sometimes) smoggy, for many people it falls into the category of just a transit hub to other destinations.
+I’ve visited KL many times, whether it be on a holiday, or as part of a layover, and I’ve grown more and more in love with … More Why Kuala Lumpur might be my favourite transit city

 There’s a place in Borneo to see Orangutans, and it’s not a zoo.
 It’s Semenggoh Nature Reserve, just outside of Kuching, where the animals are gradually re-introduced to the wild.

 The first week of a round-the-world trip.
 I knew something big and exciting lay ahead of me.
 I was free from work and responsibility and my savings were at their maximum.
 But that first week, I had a funny feeling of directionlessness.
 Am I spending too much?
 Not enough?
-Am I making the most of … More An artist’s guide to Batu Caves
+Am I making the most of this?

 My first time backpacking in South East Asia made me analyze two standout countries.
 Part adventure, part relaxation, but mostly just sheer madness, here are some of the best and worst of Malaysia and Vietnam!